Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Polynomial-like maps

-The second assertion follows from the first, since the sum of the Lyapunov exponents is equal to $\langle \nu, \log |\jac f|\rangle$, hence this last integral is finite as soon as all Lyapunov exponents are finite.
-Hence we need to prove the first assertion.
+The second assertion follows from the first, since the sum of the Lyapunov exponents is equal to $\langle \nu, \log |\jac f|\rangle$ by Birkhoff Theorem, so this last integral is finite as soon as all Lyapunov exponents are finite.
+Hence, we only need to prove the first assertion.
 This is known in the case of endomorphisms of $\Pk$, see de Thélin \cite{dTh08} and Dupont \cite{D12}.
-When $\nu$ is the measure of the maximal entropy, it is a result of Dinh-Sibony \cite{DS03}, see \cite{BD99} for the case of endomorphisms of $\mathbb P^k$.
-Although we will follow the strategy of the proof de Thélin and Dupont, we will need to replace some cohomological arguments when working with polynomial-like maps.
+When $\nu$ is the measure of maximal entropy, it is a result of Dinh-Sibony \cite{DS03}, see \cite{BD99} for the case of endomorphisms of $\mathbb P^k$.
+Although we will follow the strategy of the proof de Thélin and Dupont, because of the lack of a Hodge theory in this setting, we will need to replace some cohomological arguments when working with polynomial-like maps.
+We also cannot exploit the linearity of the sequence $\{d^{*}_p\}_{1\leq p\leq k}$ of the dynamical degrees, see also Remark \ref{r:logcon}.

 As in \cite{D12}, the assertion will be deduced from the following estimate.
+Recall that $l\geq 1$ is the number of distinct Lyapunov exponents of $\nu$.